The Blue Championship

-The Ascendant is a golf tournament on the Korn Ferry Tour.
-Formerly known as the TPC Colorado Championship at Heron Lakes, it was first played in July 2019 in Berthoud, Colorado.
+The Blue Championship is a golf tournament on the Korn Ferry Tour.
+Formerly known as the TPC Colorado Championship and then The Ascendant presented by Blue. it was first played in July 2019 in Berthoud, Colorado.
 This was the first professional golf tournament played in Colorado since 2014.
 In 2021, this tournament was the first ever recipient of two Korn Ferry Tour awards in a singular year; Tournament of the Year and Volunteer of the Year.

+Blue Federal Credit Union was named title sponsor of the event starting in 2026.

-The proceeds from the Ascendant at TPC Colorado benefit local Colorado charities.
+The proceeds from The Blue Championship benefit local Colorado charities.